 him thick and muscular, rather than all wiry like Spider-Man.
 His neck juts forward, like a lot of figures' do, meaning it's easier for him to look down than up.
 Or even straight ahead.
 His boots and his trunks are wrinkled, and he has litle horn-nubs on his forehead.
 You can even make out the impression of his ears beneath his mask, which makes sense, since he'd probably have the thinnest cloth possible there.

 The paint is simple, as you'd expect: Daredevil wears a pure red suit, so it's not like he needs a ton of apps.
 However, don't make the mistake of thinking the paint work is amatuerish.
 Yes, he's all red, but his boots and gloves are darker thanthe rest of the costume, and the belt and eyes are lighter.
 He has subtle shadows, and a paint wash on the legs to bring out the musculature.
 His logo is crisp black, and the skintone seems a bit too yellow, but that may just be a result of being surrounded by so much red.

 Daredevil has one accessory, his billy club.
-Well, technically it's just a repaint of Ronin's nunchucks, done in red with white tips,
+Well, technically it's just a repaint of Ronin's nunchucks, done in red with gray tips, but the idea

 This is figure #008, by Hasbro's numbering system, but being one of the first released doesn't mean he's low quality.
 Good sculpt, good articulation, really good work on the paint... the accessory could be better, but this is a great miniature Daredevil.
 Now if only Bullseye were as good...